Primary tabs

 iii) Dissertation

-One to one supervision | Students will be allocated an individual Academic Mentor upon commencing the programme and are encouraged to meet with them at least once a term to discuss general progress and flag any issues.
+One to one supervision | Students will be allocated an individual Academic Supervisor upon commencing the programme and are encouraged to meet with them at least once a term to discuss general progress and flag any issues.
 Students will be allocated a Dissertation Supervisor with relevant research experience.
-Dissertation supervisors will usually be academic members in CDS/POLIS but may also be chosen from other departments.
+Dissertation supervisors will usually be academic members of CDS/POLIS but may also be chosen from other departments.
 Students will receive two supervisions per term and are expected to work on the dissertation throughout the academic year.
 There is no scheme of regular academic supervision related to the taught elements.
 Students are also encouraged to complete termly self-assessments to review their own progress and indicate any difficulties.
-The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |
+The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

 Seminars & classes | For the core paper, small-group discussion classes are offered in Michaelmas Term.
-Some optional papers may also have student-led seminars based on group presentations.
 The CDS offers a Development Studies Seminar Series, where guest speakers give academic talks to members of the Centre.
 MPhil students are actively encouraged to attend this series, as it supplements topics discussed throughout the programme. |

 Lectures | In Michaelmas Term, the Core paper consists of 16 x 2-hour lectures.
-In Lent Term, students will take two option papers consisting of 6 x 2-hour lectures each. |
+In Lent Term, students will take two option papers consisting of 8 x 2-hour lectures each. |

 Feedback